silver-sat/arduinotnc/setup_instructions.md

 # Setup instructions for Raspberry PIs

-The two RPis will be called bridge, with IP address 192.168.100.101, and satellite, with IP address 192.168.100.102.
-The bridge RPi will need to be connected, by WiFi to the "internet".
+The two RPis will be called bridge, with IP address 192.168.100.101 and callsign MYCALL-8, and satellite, with IP address 192.168.100.102 and callsign MYCALL-9.
+The bridge RPi will need to be connected by WiFi to the internet.

 ## Bridge Setup